yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 ![SwinjectSimpleExample Storyboard Screenshot](/images/post/2015-08/SwinjectSimpleExampleStoryboardScreenshot.png)

 Modify `AppDelegate.swift` to instantiate the initial view controller from the storyboard by hand.
 Here, we use `SwinjectStoryboard` instead of `UIStoryboard` to add dependency injection later.
-The instantiation of `SwinjectStoryboard` is not performed with a initializer but `create`  function[^1].
+The instantiation of `SwinjectStoryboard` is not performed with an initializer but `create`  function[^1].

 **AppDelegate.swift**